meanyhead/meanyhead.github.io/_posts/2016-7-28-classical-training.md

 I can't think of a better metaphor for romantic love than working on a secret music video.
 I can understand Hiddleston, if he is not a good actor playing a bad actor, not wanting to talk about "work," as he refers to his relationship with Swift to an interviewer.
 Work is too personal.

 Jean-Luc Picard is the perfect Englishman because in his heart that he never talks about, he is French.
 Or perhaps Patrick Stewart is an Englishman playing a Frenchman playing an Englishman.
-Or in the future the British Isles and France have merged into a bunch of English-speaking, grape-revering, earl-gray-drinkers?
+Or in the future the British Isles and France have merged into a bunch of English-speaking, grape-revering, Earl Gray enthusiasts?
 Was one pro-Brexit minister thinking of Captain Picard when he said that he hoped to one day to return to the EU, under different circumstances?

 ![Picard Laughing At His Handiwork]({{ site.baseurl }}/res/img/picard-lol.jpg "Picard Losing Face")